Reading time: 8 min.

 Trichotillomania of the beard

 Another, much rarer psychological condition that can cause a patchy beard is trichotillomania.
-Described as a form of obsessive-compulsive disorder by the DSM-V, it involves repeatedly plucking hairs from your scalp or beard [11].
+This form of obsessive-compulsive disorder involves repeatedly plucking hairs from your scalp or beard [10].

 Men who pull out their beard strands often do so without realising, when stressed or bored.
 Since hairs tend to be plucked from the same area, they often develop bald spots in their beards.